artur-zacniewski-atlasus/Django-ELK/README.md

 ## Running the project

+The project is split into the following two apps:
+  - blog - for our Django models, serializers, and ViewSets,
+  - search - for Elasticsearch documents, indexes, and queries.

+#### How to start it?
 1. Fork/Clone

 2. [Install Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html) if you haven't already and make sure it is running on port `9200` (check 'Remarks' for more information).